-Once you’ve reached management level, there is a good chance you have enjoyed several years of work experience that the interviewer can ask you about.
+Once you’ve reached management level, there is a good chance you have several years of work experience that the interviewer can ask you about.
 That is why management interviews often have a lot of behavioral questions.

 How to Answer